Sexual Assault PolicyI. Statement of Purpose:

 The appropriate Student Life personnel listed previously, once informed about a sexual assault case, will work with the victim either directly or indirectly (via other University and/or community personnel) to link students with appropriate services.
 In order to provide a comprehensive approach to the victim’s needs the following departments will serve as the "front line" for sexual assault cases.
 The following is a listing of specific areas of responsibility and assistance they each have and/or can provide for the victim upon request.

 Health Services will contact the Memorial Hermann Southwest Hospital or the Rape Crisis Program Hotline for medical evaluation and treatment.
-The Director of Health Services will make a referral for AIDS counseling and testing, treatment for positive cultures, supportive treatment for physical ailments resulting from abuse, pregnancy testing, and testing for sexually transmitted diseases as appropriate.
+The Student Health Clinic will make a referral for AIDS counseling and testing, treatment for positive cultures, supportive treatment for physical ailments resulting from abuse, pregnancy testing, and testing for sexually transmitted diseases as appropriate.

 V. Houston Baptist University Enforcement